-If it’s a fine day you can visit the beach with its Victorian Pier (www.brightonpier.co.uk), lined with excitement.
+If it’s a fine day you can visit the beach with its Victorian Pier, lined with excitement.
 Ride the pier funfair’s landmark helter-skelter, or the ‘Super Booster’ - if you dare!
-Arcades, souvenir shops and cafés are open from 0900, all year, and admission to the Pier is FREE!
+Arcades, souvenir shops and cafés are open from 0900.

-If you prefer shopping, the Churchill Square shopping complex has a Route 273 bus stop right outside.
+If you prefer shopping, the Churchill Square shopping centre is served by Route 273.
 Visit Brighton’s exclusive department stores, or explore the boutiques in the famous ‘Lanes’, where fashions ancient and modern can be bought, along with all manner of bric-a-brac, antiques, books and bargains.
 There are also plenty of cafés where you can grab a bite to eat.

 Innovative entertainment events are the norm here, and the nightlife in the city is vibrant.
 Brighton has something for everyone, all year!
 Go to www.visitbrighton.com for details.